devm1023/ML_project/_posts/2017-05-26-building-a-data-science-portfolio.markdown

 date: 2017-05-26
 ---

 Having a good portfolio is very important to an individual's success.
 It brings opportunities, helps get in touch with great people.
 Networking/new connections can bring in lot of mutual learning.
-People with like mindset/projects done will approach to learn more.
+People with like mindset, those who have worked on similar problems will get in touch.
 It's a win-win for everyone.

 GitHub is no doubt a nerds portfolio!
 I would recommend doing lots-n-lots of hands on projects and push them to the GitHub.
 If it's beginner level, having different kinds of projects/datasets/problems helps in maximizing learning.
 If it's in the intermediate/expert level or about specialization, doing a lot of different kind of projects related to the specialization under consideration helps strengthen skills.